InsideNebraska - Nebraska in the mix for 2025 QB Stone Saunders after 'amazing' visit

 “This visit went amazing,” Saunders said.
 “I didn’t really know what to expect but the coaching staff was great and the whole experience and college area was awesome.
 I got to talk to Coach Rhule for about 30 minutes just talking ball and the program which was awesome.
 Then just tours and pictures and all the other stuff were good too.”

 Saunders is definitely a QB prospect to watch.
 He completed 69 percent of his passes for 3,583 yards with 54 touchdowns and five interceptions in his sophomore season.
 His team also won the state championship.
 That discussion with Rhule left an impression too.
-He enjoyed hearing the new coach’s vision for the program.
+He enjoyed hearing the new coach’s vision for the program and said getting to know Nebraska’s coaches was the highlight of the trip.

 “Yeah, I would definitely say that Nebraska is more in the mix with me now,” Saunders said.
 “I’m looking forward to building my relationships more with the coaches and seeing where it goes down the road but I will definitely be back to Nebraska.”